 Results – Effects should be visible immediately after the threads are put into place, but you can expect more in the days and weeks right after the procedure is done, as swelling and bruising starts to subside.
 Results from a thread lift aren’t meant to be permanent but depending upon the type of thread lift you opted for typically last from 1 to 3 years .

 Recovery Time – Generally, after a successful thread lift there is quite minimal recovery time but there may be some visible swelling or bruising that will subside in days to come.
 You can even go back to work right away if you’d like.
 After a thread lift you might be advised to skip your regular moisturizer for the first few weeks.
-To avoid any infection you will be prescribed a course of antibiotic.
-For the first week or so after the procedure you should avoid saunas and high intensity workouts.
+To avoid any infection you will be prescribed a course of antibiotics.
+For the first week or so after the procedure you should avoid saunas and high-intensity workouts.

 Doctor will recommend you to avoid putting pressure or rolling over onto the newly placed sutures during your sleep, so it is best to sleep with your head propped up for three weeks.

-Benefits of Different Types Thread Lifts
+Benefits of Different Types of Thread Lifts

-Individual preference, location of the procedure, and desired length of effect will dictate the threads used for treatment.
+Individual preference, the location of the procedure, and desired length of effect will dictate the threads used for treatment.
 Because the threads stimulate collagen production, choosing a thread with a longer life can be beneficial.
 It is important to note that, short-term threads serve slightly different functions than long-term threads.

 - PLLA that lasts for 12 months gives the face a bit more volume to sunken facial features for example, a person with hollow cheeks is a suitable candidate for PLLA .